dfsw/ccmods/README.md

 [Cookie Clicker Combo Execution Mod (CCCEM)](https://cookieclicker.wiki.gg/wiki/Add-Ons#Cookie_Clicker_Combo_Execution_Mod_\(CCCEM\)) \- Sets up the game to allow you to easily practice various kinds of combos and tweak the game to your desire, with a reset button for repeated practice.

 [Crustulum](https://github.com/Ancyker/Crustulum) \- Crustulum is a *cheating* add-on for Cookie Clicker.
 It enables a variety of features to help those wishing to make aspects of the game easier.

+[True offline](https://cursedsliver.github.io/true-offline/main.js) A mod that grants true offline progress to cookie clicker by simulating the offline time when the game is opened again, including the ability to speed up the simulation using P for Pause.
+Loading the mod continuously is needed to store the last login as mod data

 # Appearance Mods